Single vs Double vs Triple Name Necklace: Which HBD Route Makes the Most Sense?

 That matters because the best route is not the one with the most names.
 It is the one carrying the right amount of meaning for the person who will actually wear it.

-Single name necklace: strongest when simplicity is the point
+• Strongest when simplicity is the point

 If the necklace is meant to feel personal without becoming too expressive, single name usually makes the most sense.
 That is why the single-name route is often the safest starting point.